Intro

 Artifact types

-- Charts — 20+ types (bar, line, donut, area, scatter, treemap, funnel, radar, sankey, heatmap, waterfall, gantt, ridgeline, streamgraph, data-table, and more)
+- Charts — 20+ types (bar, horizontal bar, line, donut, area, scatter, treemap, funnel, radar, sankey, heatmap, waterfall, geo map, gantt, ridgeline, streamgraph, data-table, and more)

 - KPI cards — single-metric highlights with trend indicators and % change